 Prepare Tasting Notes

-Provide guests with information about each wine, including the region, winery, vintage, and wine making technique to enhance the educational aspect of your tasting.
+Provide guests with information about each wine.
+Include the region, winery, vintage, and wine making techniques to enhance the educational aspect of your tasting.

 Tasting Order